Catalogs

 On Windows, Catalogs can be accessed by clicking the Catalog button pictured below.

 The Storage Browser will open.
-It provides a neat overview of all tapes in the Catalog.
+It provides a useful overview of all tapes in the Catalog.
 Folders can be expanded by clicking the > button.

 Retrieve from Finder